bparanj/crystal/electronics/book/tasks.md

 - Review Zettels and extract basic level content for different chapters
 - Refer electronics encyclopedia book and note down categorization

+- need circuit diagram for inductor, led circuit, short circuit

+PENDING

+- Where does semiconductor fall in good conductor, insulator spectrum?

 Scope

 - No discussuion of any laws (only basic high level principles)